cariad/rolumns/docs/source/cook-book/grouping-dictionaries.rst

 Code Sample
 -----------

-Note that the column set is grouped via :class:`groups.ByKey`.
-The path to the key name is read from :func:`groups.ByKey.key()` and a path that drills into the key's value is built with the :func:`groups.ByKey.value()` function.
+Note that the column set is grouped via :class:`ByKey`.
+The path to the key name is read from :func:`ByKey.key()` and a path that drills into the key's value is built with the :func:`ByKey.value()` function.

 .. testcode::

-    from rolumns import Columns
+    from rolumns import ByKey, Columns
-    from rolumns.groups import ByKey
     from rolumns.renderers import RowsRenderer

     data = {